 Grazing boards are always a crowd-pleaser.
-Blend local cheeses with fresh fruit and grilled veggies and let guests build their own plates.
+Blend local cheeses with fresh fruit and grilled veggies so that guests can build their own plates.

-For a seaside or coastal-themed summer soiree, set out oysters, clams, and lobster claws on a bed of ice and let guests dig in.
+For a seaside or coastal-themed summer soiree, set out oysters, clams, and lobster claws on a bed of ice and allow guests to dig in.

 Seasonal Veggie Tartlets